filecoin-project/FIPs/FIPS/fip-xxxx-pledge-baseline.md

 This proposal splits the sector initial consensus pledge function into two parts, following the two part minting model.
 A “simple” 30% of the pledge requirement is independent of the baseline function, while “baseline” 70% retains the current calculation.
-This results in sector initial consensus pledge requirements falling towards 30% of the amount they would have been when network QAP is larger than the baseline function, instead of toward zero.
+This results in sector initial consensus pledge requirements falling towards 30% of prior amounts, instead of toward zero.

 ## Change Motivation
 This sector initial pledge is intended to “incentivize the fulfillment of a sector's promised lifetime and provide sufficient network consensus security”.
 It is divided into two parts:
 - Storage pledge: provides collateral for some amount of potential penalties;
   depends only on share of projected block rewards and so decreases over time with the block reward decay.